 If your child has an EHCP but is not at a special school, it is a good idea to contact the 0-25 education team to discuss your reason why you wish to home educate.

 In cases where you feel the school is not making sufficient adjustment for your child’s SEN, you should raise your concerns directly with the school special educational needs coordinator (SENCo) or alternatively make an appointment with the school.

-Parents can also contact the SEND Information advice and support service called Supportive Parents for impartial advice.
+Parents can also contact the SEND Information advice and support service called SEND and You for impartial advice.

 Once a child is taken off roll at school to be home educated, the school place will not be kept.
 Should you wish to reapply you may find your preferred school no longer have places available.

 You can find further information about elective home education for children with special education needs on the following national charity websites:

 Contact is a national charity and has produced further information to help you understand about home education.

 IPSEA have an article to explain homeschooling and education other than at school.

 For general enquiries regarding SEND, including SEN Support Services, please contact Will Pritchard, Strategic Lead for inclusion and SEND: email@example.com

 If you find that home education is not for you, the Elective Home Education team can advise you on how to get your child back into a school.